Front Page | Contact Us

 - The mainly false whistle blower complaint filed by ‘the wolf pack’ against Chief Rohmer.
 The truthful parts of the complaint were minor and trivial, while the false accusations were damaging and embarrassing.
 This action, by law, prevented Rohmer from investigating these officers serious crimes and cover ups, including the Odell beating.
 (Whistle blower complaint contained in pages 26 – 37 of Driscoll’s complaint)

-- The endangerment of William Cavanaugh’s son’s life, as well as at least one other person who asked to remain anonymous, by Sergeant Fawkes and Sergeant Wildman.
-Fawkes and Wildman caused false rumors to be spread among inmates at the Billerica state prison, accusing said individual being ‘snitches’.
+- The endangerment of William Cavanaugh’s son’s life, as well as at least one other person who asked to remain anonymous, by Sergeant Wildman.
+Wildman caused false rumors to be spread among inmates at the Billerica state prison, accusing said individual being ‘snitches’.
 This caused at least one of the individuals to be violently attacked on several occasions.
-Fawkes and Wildman paid a surprise visit to one of the inmates, without his lawyer being present.
+Wildman paid a surprise visit to one of the inmates, without his lawyer being present.
 This was unlawful.

 - The use of prescription drugs by Ashland Police ‘wolf pack’ officers, which is documented in at least one case (Alberini)